 - LGBTQ individuals are almost three times more likely than others to experience a mental health condition such as major depression or generalized anxiety disorder.

-- The LGBTQ community is at a higher risk for suicide because they lack peer support and face harassment, mental health conditions, and substance abuse.
+- The LGBTQ community is at a higher risk for suicide because they lack peer support and face harassment, mental health conditions and substance abuse.

-Setting boundaries around the holidays
+Being LGBTQ and setting boundaries around the holidays

 Setting boundaries for yourself when attending family gatherings around the holidays is essential.
 Regardless if you are a part of the LGBTQ community or not, family gatherings can be stressful and can potentially create a lot of turmoil.
 If you are part of the LGBTQ community, you are more at risk of being judged and stigmatized at these family gatherings.
 If you do choose to attend, it is important to set strict boundaries for yourself and others.

 · Do not shrink: It is easy to not mention your sexual orientation or your lifestyle around the dinner table out of fear you may be rejected.
 However, it is important not to be ignored.
 You are part of the family, and therefore you should be able to discuss what has been happening in your life, even if it involves your same-sex partner.
 Do not be afraid to share your accomplishments with your family.

 · Do discuss: If someone asks about your lifestyle, then openly discuss it.
 Share your happiness.
 You may be surprised that by being open and discussing who you are, many people may be interested and can throw their judgments out the window.

 · Don’t entertain: Unfortunately, there may be homophobic language or jokes around the dinner table, and this is not okay.
 You should not allow this talk or behavior, and it is essential to speak up and hold others accountable for their language.
 They may be doing this without cruel intentions, or they may be ignorant of their behavior.
 If you speak up during this time, you may change their future behaviors and words and save someone else from a lot of hurt and stigma.